Niko Omilana: Charity football matches

 Omilana has participated in multiple charity football matches, starting with the 2022 Sidemen charity match, where Omilana scored twice at the 9th and 74th minute for team YouTube Allstars.
 Next year, Omilana also played in the 2023 Sidemen charity match, scoring at the 86th minute for team YouTube Allstars.
 On 8 March 2025, he played in the 2025 Sidemen charity match, held at the Wembley Stadium, as a player for team YouTube Allstars.
 He managed to score a goal during a penalty shoot-out.

 On 11 June 2023, Omilana participated in Soccer Aid 2023, a football charity match held at the Old Trafford stadium in Manchester, England, where he played for team World XI.

 On 2 June 2024, Omilana played and hosted a football charity match along with Beta Squad and American YouTube group AMP at Selhurst Park, London, England.
 The event raised money for The Water Project.
 Omilana scored one goal in the 82nd minute for Team Beta Squad, before the match ended in a 6–6 draw after a pitch invasion forced the game to be called off.

 Television

-In May 2025, Omilana was announced to be a contestant on the new upcoming series of The Celebrity Traitors.He was selected as a Faithful but was the first player to be banished in episode 2.
+In May 2025, Omilana was announced to be a contestant on the first series of The Celebrity Traitors.
+He was selected as a Faithful but was the first player to be banished in episode 2.
 Omilana, when asked on leaving said, "It feels sad because I wanted to go far, but someone has to go early.".